pglen/pywebserv/README.md

  To create a new project:

-    Add a directory to the web server that starts with 'proj' (like proj-hello or proj-sales)
-    fill in the directory with content
+    Add a directory to the web server content directory that starts with 'proj' (like proj-hello or proj-sales) fill in the directory with content
-        o Initial py file to configure the project o Content that respond to the callbacks
+        o Initial .py file to configure the project (any name) o Content that responds to the callbacks, or presented as is

     See proj-index for an example.

 ### History:

     Fri 16.Apr.2021 Skeleton project
     Sun 18.Apr.2021 Apache tests OK
-    Mon 19.Apr.2021 turned icons/ to siteicons/ (for apache not to redirect) Thu 22.Apr.2021 projects in separate dir, reverse isolation
+    Mon 19.Apr.2021 Turned icons/ to siteicons/ (for apache not to redirect) Thu 22.Apr.2021 Projects in separate dir, reverse isolation Mon 27.Sep.2021 Moved user contents to the subdir 'content' (more isolation)

+## Licence

  Open source.